The business loan interest rate for secured and unsecured business loans

 In early 2019, Moula introduced SMART Box™.
 It’s a tool to easily compare the pricing of different online lenders’ small business loan products using several standardised metrics, including interest rates.

 SMART Box™ is a one-page document that shows the basic elements of the loan option being considered, including the Loan Amount, Disbursement Amount, Total Repayment Amount, the expected Loan Term, and Repayment Frequency.
-If also shows what fees and charges, if any, apply to the loan.
+It also shows what fees and charges, if any, apply to the loan.

-It also shows six common loan pricing metrics:
+It includes six common loan pricing metrics:

 - Total Cost of Credit